-Half the fun in travelling is dreaming up the destination.
-Part two of this six-part series on travel moments dives into I-want-to-get-away moments—the dreaming moments before a trip is planned—and how travel marketers can capitalise on these early moments of inspiration.
+Half the fun in traveling is dreaming up the destination.
+Part two of this six-part series on travel micro-moments dives into I-want-to-get-away moments—the dreaming moments before a trip is planned—and how travel marketers can capitalize on these early moments of inspiration.

 You know the feeling.
 Maybe you've just gotten back from your most recent trip.
 Or maybe you can't remember the last time you even took a trip.
 Regardless of when it strikes you, you can probably relate to the vacation itch.